piercedprincessxoxo/reddit_upvote_script/README.md

 # Reddit Upvote Script
-I created this script to help other SWs with promotion on reddit.
-But it can be repurposed for anyone wanting an easy way to upvote and support their friends.
+This script provides an easy way to upvote and support your friends on reddit.

 When you run this script it goes through and upvotes up to 20 of your friends most recent posts in the last 24 hours.
 The number of posts and number of hours can be updated (see below)